adhitir/tls_laser_sim/README.md

 **Installation:**

+1. Install ROS.
+Follow the instructions here for ROS Kinetic on Ubuntu 16: http://wiki.ros.org/kinetic/Installation/Ubuntu.
+For newer versions of ubuntu, please select the appropriate ROS version.

-1. Check if you have PCL with:
+2. Check if you have PCL with:

    ```bash
    $ ldconfig -p | grep libpcl